Weakly-monotone C*-algebras as Exel-Laca algebras: Weakly monotone -algebra on

-which is exactly the property in the statement as $m$ is arbitrary.\\ The case of a $Y$ with no creators at all is straightforwardly reconducted to the previous case by taking the adjoint of $Y$. \\ All is left to do is prove the estimate, which can be done as follows
+where the last inequality is due to the fact that $\{A^\dag_{i_1 +k}\xi_k: k=0, \ldots, n-1\}$ is a set of orthogonal vectors.
+The inequality we have arrived at is exactly the property in the statement as $m$ is arbitrary.\\ The case of a $Y$ with no creators at all is straightforwardly reconducted to the previous case by taking the adjoint of $Y$. \\ All is left to do is prove the claim, which can be done as follows

 \end{proof} The next result provides the description of all $\tau$-invariant states on $\widetilde{O_A}$.
 This set turns out to be the segment whose endpoints are the vacuum state $\om_\Om$ (its natural extension to $\widetilde{O_A}$) on $\widetilde{O_A}$ and the state at infinity $\om_\infty$ (that is $\om_\infty(a+\lambda 1)=\lambda$, for all $a$ in $O_A$).